florianthom/Kubernetes-Job-Launcher/README.md

 <img src="docs/images/terminal-dev-overview.png" alt="pdf preview" style="width: 85%;">
 </p>

 ## Additonal hints

-* It is suggested to test the app within a k8s-cluster because there is currently no way to connect to k8s cluster (job-creation) from outside the cluster
 * To run new docker image inside cluster just delete the running pod - because of "pullPolicy: Never" (helm values.yaml) the newest image from local registry will be used
 * Use labels → Track multiple Job runs cleanly